Rail transport: Stations

 A railway station serves as an area where passengers can board and alight from trains.
-A goods station is a yard which is exclusively used for loading and unloading cargo.
-Large passenger stations have at least one building providing conveniences for passengers, such as purchasing tickets and food.
+A goods station is a yard that is exclusively used for loading and unloading cargo.
+Large passenger stations have at least one building that provides passenger conveniences, such as ticketing and food services.
 Smaller stations typically only consist of a platform.
 Early stations were sometimes built with both passenger and goods facilities.

-Platforms are used to allow easy access to the trains, and are connected to each other via underpasses, footbridges and level crossings.
+Platforms are used to allow easy access to the trains, and are connected via underpasses, footbridges, and level crossings.
 Some large stations are built as culs-de-sac, with trains only operating out from one direction.
-Smaller stations normally serve local residential areas, and may have connection to feeder bus services.
-Large stations, in particular central stations, serve as the main public transport hub for the city, and have transfer available between rail services, and to rapid transit, tram or bus services.
+Smaller stations typically serve local residential areas and may connect to feeder bus services.
+Large stations, in particular central stations, serve as the main public transport hub for the city and offer transfers between rail services and rapid transit, tram, or bus services.

 Operations

 Ownership

 Since the 1980s, there has been an increasing trend to split up railway companies, with companies owning the rolling stock separated from those owning the infrastructure.
-This is particularly true in Europe, where this arrangement is required by the European Union.
-This has allowed open access by any train operator to any portion of the European railway network.
-In the UK, the railway track is state owned, with a public controlled body (Network Rail) running, maintaining and developing the track, while Train Operating Companies have run the trains since privatization in the 1990s.
+This is particularly true in Europe, where the European Union requires this arrangement.
+This has allowed any train operator to access any portion of the European railway network.
+In the UK, the railway track is state-owned, with a publicly controlled body (Network Rail) running, maintaining, and developing it, while Train Operating Companies have operated trains since privatisation in the 1990s.

 In the US, virtually all rail networks and infrastructure outside the Northeast corridor are privately owned by freight lines.
 Passenger lines, primarily Amtrak, operate as tenants on the freight lines.
 Consequently, operations must be closely synchronized and coordinated between freight and passenger railroads, with passenger trains often being dispatched by the host freight railroad.
 Due to this shared system, both are regulated by the Federal Railroad Administration (FRA) and may follow the AREMA recommended practices for track work and AAR standards for vehicles.